DACunningham/pdfextract/README.md

 1. `terraform plan`
 1. `terraform apply`
 1. Start Docker desktop
-1. Ensure you are in the root directory of the project then, to deploy the function, run `func azure functionapp publish pdfextract-app --python --build-native-deps`
+1. Ensure you are in the root directory of the project then, to deploy the function, run `func azure functionapp publish pdfextract-app --python --build-native-deps --build remote`

 # Remote Function Execution